TELLURIDE RESORT GUIDE

 The appeal of this resort is simple — Telluride might be the best ski town in North America, and it happens to be nestled at the end of a box canyon in the epic San Juan Mountain Range.
 If you've ever seen a Coors Light can, you’ve caught a glimpse of Telluride's jagged peaks.
 Telluride should be a stop on everyone’s bucket list.
 Though Telluride is a challenge to reach, it's well worth the journey to Southwestern Colorado.

+Telluride is a world-renowned destination not just for its jaw-dropping beauty and culture but also for its skiing.
 There is skiing for all levels--nearly a quarter of the terrain is accessible to beginners.
-Telluride also packs over 3,800 feet of vertical into 2,000 acres with the terrain to challenge even the best of skiers.
-Options for dining, après and lodging abound.
-From motels and dive bars to five star restuarants and stunning Airbnbs you can tailor your own experience.
-There's plenty in the town of Telluride, though for easier ski-in-out access, Mountain Village is ~1,000 feet further up from town, accessible by gondola.
+Telluride offers over 3,800 feet of vertical into 2,000 acres, with the terrain to challenge even the best of skiers.
+Options for dining, après, and lodging abound.
+From motels and dive bars to five-star restaurants and stunning Airbnbs, you can tailor your own experience.
+There's plenty in the town of Telluride, though, for easier ski-in-out access; Mountain Village is ~1,000 feet further up from town, accessible by gondola.
 Once you visit Telluride, you'll understand that this place has a vibe you won't find anywhere else.

 Snow Reliability